indigoparadox/doomlegacy/legacy_one/trunk/docs/README_Compiling.txt

 * CD_MUSIC: if you don't have the music libraries, then turn off music by setting CD_MUSIC=0.
 The build will not have music.

+* USEASM: use assembly code for certain operations.
-* USEASM: generate assembly.
-This used to be faster code, but modern compilers will now beat this.
-The assembly is not updated as often enough, so it may not be current.
+This used to be slightly faster code, but modern compilers will now beat this.
+The assembly is not updated often enough, so it may not be current.
 Avoid this unless you like pain.

 * There are several install options for DoomLegacy.
 Each can be customized.
 See the next section.